-Table 5 provides additional evidence that workers with longer gaps between application date and hire date (which we treat as temporarily passed over applicants) are not simply ones who were delayed because of better outside options.
-If this were the case, we would expect these workers to have better outcomes once they do begin work.
-In Table 5, we compare match quality for workers hired immediately (the omitted category), compared to those who waited one, two, or three months before starting, holding constant test score.
+An alternative explanation is that the applicants with higher test scores were not initially passed up, but were instead initially unavailable because of better outside options.
+However, this seems unlikely for two reasons.
+First, client firms have a strong desire to fill slots and training classes quickly, so would likely strongly discourage delays.
+Second, it is at odds with patterns in the data.
+To see this, Table 6 compares job durations for workers hired immediately (the omitted category) to those who waited one, two, or three months before starting, holding constant test score.
 Because these workers are hired at different times, all regressions again control for hire year-month fixed effects.
 Across all specifications, we find no significant differences between these groups.
-If anything we find for greens and yellows that were hired with longer delays have shorter job spells than immediate hires.
-We thus feel more comfortable interpreting the workers with longer delays as having been initially passed over.
+We thus feel more comfortable interpreting the workers with longer delays as having been initially passed over by the manager, rather than initially unavailable because of a better outside option.